immutable/ts-immutable-sdk/examples/primary-sales-backend-api/README.md

 ## Webhook endpoints

-To see the list of endpoints this example serves, go to [the Swagger UI](http://localhost:3010/docs).
+To see the list of endpoints this example serves, go to [the Swagger UI](http://localhost:3000/docs).

 Apart from the `/api/v1/products` endpoint which is used to list the products available in the DB, the rest of the endpoints correspond to the [Primary Sales backend config documentation](https://docs.immutable.com/products/zkEVM/checkout/widgets/primary-sales/backend/byo).

+## Example requests

+For your convenience, we have also added a postman collection under the `postman` folder.
+These contain sample requests for each endpoint, using the seeded products data.

+To run the requests, download [Postman](https://www.postman.com/) and import the collection.

 ## TO-DO list